Skip to content

 • custom field tokens for downstream binding or draft state

-When You Do Not Need A Custom Form
+When You Do Not Need An Editable Response Form

-For simple function arguments, Command Center can resolve the default form directly from the operation contract.
+For simple function arguments, Command Center can resolve the default request form directly from the operation contract.

-That means if your endpoint or function only exposes normal flat arguments with a straightforward shape, you usually do not need to add a custom form.
+That means if your endpoint or function only exposes normal flat request arguments with a straightforward shape, you usually do not need to return an editable form definition.

 Typical examples: